nice-game-hints/zelda-breath-of-the-wild/shrines/oman_au_shrine/02-solving-the-trial.md

 There is a place to upgrade your Sheikah slate, on the left.

 # Hint 2
-You got a rune to your slate that looks like a.. magnet?
+You got a rune to your slate that looks like a... magnet?

 # Hint 3
 Now, magnets work with metal, right?